Table of contents

 How to Get to Yosemite:

-There are five gates that lead into the park, but some are closed on a seasonal basis.
-Generally, Tioga Pass and its gate close in the fall and stay closed until May or June the next year.
-Glacier Point Road, although internal to the park, usually closes around the same time.
-These roads are at higher elevations, so they become impassible in winter conditions.
+Yosemite National Park has five entrance gates, though some are closed seasonally.
+Generally, Tioga Pass and its gate close in the fall and remain closed until May or June.
+Glacier Point Road, although internal to the park, typically closes around the same time.
+These roads are at higher elevations and become impassable in winter conditions.
 Later in the season, tire chains may be required to enter the park from the west, either on Highway 140 or from the north on Highway 120.
-Your best bet for a fall or winter trip is to fly into an airport west of the Sierras like Fresno, Merced Regional Airport or San Francisco and rent a car to drive into the mountains.

-In the summer months, the weather is generally excellent, and entry into the park is much easier.
-Until October of 2021, the park had a reservation system in place because of the Covid-19 pandemic.
-Check the park’s website to see if they require a reservation to enter the park during the dates you plan on visiting.
+In the summer months, the weather is generally excellent, making entry into the park much easier.
+Be sure to check the park’s website to see if a reservation is required for entry during your planned visit dates.

 Where to Stay in Yosemite: